 Sussi Lodge is located in Livingstone on the banks of the Zambezi River, 9km upstream of the Victoria Falls, in Zambia.

-Royal Zambezi Lodge is located right on the banks of the Zambezi River and lying just on the edge of the Lower Zambezi National Park.
+On the banks of the Zambezi River, Chiawa Camp holds the prime position in the heart of the Lower Zambezi National Park.

 Simplicity is the name of the game at Luambe and with scenery like that to look at, you don’t need much else.